rickgrimes222/ProdigyXHack/README.md

 The file src/hack.tsx is obfuscated.
 This prevents prodigy from patching the exploit.

 ## How to use Prodigy X

-Under the dist folder there is a [`bookmarklet.txt`](https://raw.githubusercontent.com/ProdigyAPI/ProdigyX/master/dist/bookmarklet.txt) file.
-Copy the contents of the file to your clipboard.
+Copy the contents of [bookmarklet.txt](https://raw.githubusercontent.com/ProdigyAPI/ProdigyX/master/bookmarklet.txt).

+Create a new bookmark.

+Name it Prodigy X.
-Now create a new bookmark in your browser.
-Paste the contents of the file into the url field.
-Name it whatever you want.
+Paste the contents of bookmarklet.txt into the bookmark's url.

-Now when ever you are on Prodigy, you can press the bookmark to open the menu.

-For more help visit the [discord server.](https://discord.gg/YRtwBJrmGa)